 A popular inn, the Noland House was located on the northwest corner of Main and Maple.
 In 1838 Joseph Smith and Mormon leaders were held in this hotel under house arrest while awaiting trial.
 Occasionally free to walk about the town, the prisoners visited the Temple Lot.
 Parley R. Pratt wrote, "When we saw it last it was a noble forest but our enemies had since robbed it of every single vestige of timber, and it now lay desolate, or clothed with grass and weeds… While at Independence we were once or twice invited to dine with General Wilson and some others which we did."

 The 1827 county jail was located at the back of the lot at the southeast corner of present-day Main and Truman.
 An outside stairway to the upper room was the only way to enter the 16 X 16-foot-square hewn-log structure.
 Prominent Mormons, A. Sidney Gilbert, William McLellin, John Corrill, and Isaac Morley, were jailed in the lower dungeon in Novemeber 1833.
 A decade later, Orrin Porter Rockwell was held in the second jail built on this site.
-The present building on this site was a fire station and today serves as the Truman Home ticket office.
+The present building on this site was originally a fire station that today serves as the National Park Service's Truman Home ticket office.

 Transcending such extremity, subsequent community events affirm the inherent strength and goodness of Independence's valuable longstanding cultural diversity.

 Missouri Mormon Walking Trail is a joint project of the City of Independence, and MMFF.
 MMFF is a non-sectarian, not-for-profit group dedicated to the promotion and understanding of local history.